 Would like to invest in tech startups or work with educated but not expensive programmers, maybe it’s high time to pay attention to Eastern Europe?

 P.S.
 Wow!
-You have read to the end!
-Here is a little bonus for you about the Software Development in Eastern Europe =)
+You’ve read to the end!
+Here is a little video bonus about Software Development in Eastern Europe =)